afloesch/rfactor2-server-setup/README.md

   - TCP - 27013 - rfactor http port
   - UDP - 27014 - steam port
   - UDP - 27015 - steam port

-- **I host my server on the same computer and can't connect to it**

-  If you are hosting your rFactor2 server on the same computer you are playing on, a *potential* fix that might help, and seems to have helped others, is to open your rFactor2 install folder and create a custom shortcut to the game executable, but modify the target of the shortcut (right click on the shortcut to edit it) so it also has these values after the path with a space `+connect 127.0.0.1 +password <serverpassword>`.

-  127.0.0.1, for those that don't know, is localhost, aka the local computer.
-The shortcut will launch the game and then immediately try to connect to the server at 127.0.0.1.
-Sounds lame I know, but in theory it makes sense that if the game was using "localhost" instead of the localhost ip address 127.0.0.1 to connect to the server, and using some API that can't resolve "localhost" to 127.0.0.1, it might be the problem.

 - **When connecting to my rFactor2 server in game I get an error that the mod could not be downloaded**